LinkedIn Ads for B2B SaaS: The Complete Playbook for Generating Pipeline

 First you build the market.
 Then you optimise the funnel.

 In LinkedIn Ads one of the variables that most determines performance is the lead magnet.
-The faster the user perceives the value of what you're offering, the more likely they are to share their details.
+The faster the user perceives the value, the more likely they share their details.

 Calculators and simulators